tensordiffeq/tdq-docs/_sources/model/sa-compiling-example/index.md

 def func_ic(x):
     return x ** 2 * np.cos(math.pi * x)

-# We must select which loss functions will have adaptive weights
-# "residual" should a tuple for the case of multiple residual equation
-# BCs have to follow the same order as the previously defined BCs list
-dict_adaptive = {"residual": [True],
-                 "BCs": [True, False]}

 ## Weights initialization
 # dictionary with keys "residual" and "BCs".
 Values must be a tuple with dimension